robvanpamel/robvanpamel.github.io/_posts/Draft.md

+---
+title: Looking back to NDC London 2023
+date: 2023-01-30
+excerpt_separator: <!--more-->
+tags: NDC Education learning
+---

 Last week me and my colleagues went to the NDC conference in London.
 This NDC conference is a 3 day conference where you can attend several talks related to different topics like architecture, cloud, testing, .NET and many more
 Each day you can choose between 7 different tracks, whatever triggers you the most.
 If you like hands-on, there are workshops available during the conference.
 My goal was to get more up to date with latest architecture patterns and look at some AWS tracks.

-3 of my favourite sessions are listed below:
+3 of my favourite sessions are listed below:<!--more-->

 ### Intentional Code - Minimalism in a World of Dogmatic Design by David Whitney
 During this talk David told us how we could create a better design for our applications.
 Not design in the sense that you should add design patterns or best practices but more to the fundamentals.
 Looking at how we as a developer feel when we look at code.
 Do we want to close the file, or can we understand the flow at a glance?